robusta-dev/robusta/docs/configuration/alertmanager-integration/kube-prometheus-stack.rst

 kube-prometheus-stack
 *********************************************

+Already running kube-prometheus-stack?
+Connect it to Robusta.

-Connect an existing kube-prometheus-stack to Robusta, by configuring two integrations: a push integration and a pull integration.
+You will need to configure two integrations: a push integration and a pull integration.
+(Both are necessary.)

 Configure Push Integration
 ============================

-Configure AlertManger to push alerts to Robusta, by editing the `AlertManager config Secret <https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/alerting.md#managing-alertmanager-configuration>`_, and adding a receiver and route:
+A push integration sends alerts to Robusta.
+To configure it, edit `AlertManager's config Secret <https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/alerting.md#managing-alertmanager-configuration>`_:

 .. include:: ./_alertmanager-config.rst

-.. include:: ./_testing_integration.rst

 .. details:: Why use a secret instead of editing AlertManagerConfig?

-    In theory, you can configure an AlertmanagerConfig instead of using a secret.
+    In theory, you can modify the AlertmanagerConfig instead.
 However, this is **not** recommended as it `will only forward alerts from one namespace <https://github.com/prometheus-operator/prometheus-operator/issues/3750>`_.

+.. include:: ./_testing_integration.rst

 .. include:: ./_pull_integration.rst

-.. include:: ./_additional_settings.rst